tfl-php-scripts/enthusiast/README.md

-# Enthusiast for PHP7 [Robotess Fork]
+# Enthusiast for PHP 7 [Robotess Fork]

-The main repository with issue tracking is at gitlab: https://gitlab.com/tfl-php-scripts/enthusiast
+The main repository with the issue tracking can be found on [gitlab](https://gitlab.com/tfl-php-scripts/enthusiast).

-An original author is [Angela Sabas](https://github.com/angelasabas/enthusiast), the other contributor is [Lysianthus](https://github.com/Lysianthus/enthusiast) / Original readme by Angela is [here](readme.txt).
+An original author is [Angela Sabas](https://github.com/angelasabas/enthusiast), the other contributor is [Lysianthus](https://github.com/Lysianthus/enthusiast) / Original readme by Angela is [here](https://gitlab.com/tfl-php-scripts/enthusiast/readme.txt).

 #### I would highly recommend not to use this script for new installations.
 Although some modifications were made, this script is still pretty old, not very secure, and does not have any tests, that's why please only update it if you have already installed it before.